maxhbr/myconfig/GRP:mutt/README.md

-# myconfig for the toppic: mutt
+# myconfig for the topic: mutt